 • If you sell the property, you must provide your tenant with the contact information of the new landlord

-• You must let the tenant know if the rental is located near a noise zone or an accident potential zone
+• Landlords must let the tenant know if the rental is located near a noise zone or an accident potential zone

-• You must let your tenant know if the unit has ever been used to manufacture meth
+• Landlords must let your new tenant know if the unit has ever been used to manufacture meth

-• If the rental was built prior to 1978, you must let your tenant know of any known lead paint hazards
+• If the rental was built prior to 1978, landlords must let their tenant know of any known lead paint hazards

 Landlord’s Duty to Re-rent in the State of Virginia

-According to Virginia state law, landlords have a responsibility to “mitigate damages” or re-rent after renters terminate their leases.
+According to Virginia state law, landlords have a responsibility to “mitigate damages” or re-rent to a replacement tenant after renters terminate their leases.
 This is according to VA Code § 55-248.33-35.
-So, rather than charge a tenant for all rent due under the lease, a landlord must make reasonable efforts to find a replacement tenant.
+So, rather than charge a tenant for all payments due under the lease, a landlord must make reasonable efforts to find a replacement tenant who can take over paying rent on a new lease.

-If the landlord re-rents the space and is able to find a tenant, the renter would only then become responsible for the time the unit was vacant.
+If the landlord re-rents the space and is able to find a new tenant, the renter would only then become responsible to pay rent for the time the rental unit was vacant during their prior lease agreement.

 Bottom Line

-If you still have questions about breaking a lease in Virginia or any other part of the landlord-tenant law, don’t worry!
+If you still have questions about breaking a lease in Virginia or any other part of landlord tenant laws, don’t worry!
 Our team here at DRP Property Management can guide you through every clause in the lease agreement.
-Get in touch with us today and find out how we can help ease your rental management experience.
+Get in touch with us today and find out how we can help ease your property management experience.

 Disclaimer: This blog isn’t a substitute for professional legal advice.
 Laws change and this information may not be updated at the time you read it.
-For expert legal advice or help regarding any other aspect of rental management, DRP Management can help.
+For expert legal advice or help regarding any other aspect of property management or what to do when your tenant tries breaking their lease, DRP Management can help.